Lush? Why Not?

 Sodium lauryl sulfate (SLS) has been used as a shampoo ingredient since the 1930s, when it was introduced as an alternative to soap.
 It works as a surfactant, trapping oil-based dirt from the hair so that it can be rinsed away with water.
 It’s also an effective foaming agent, creating the rich lather that most of us expect, and enjoy, when we’re washing our hair.

 Sounds reasonable, puts you at ease?
 Okay, now then, this is what SLS really is

-Sodium Lauryl Sulfate was developed in the 1930’s as an industrial garage floor cleaner and still use today on garage floors to remove oil and grease.
+Sodium Lauryl Sulfate was developed in the 1930’s as an industrial garage floor cleaner and is still used today on garage floors to remove oil and grease.
 The problem with Sodium Lauryl Sulfate is that when it cleans your hair, it really cleans your hair.
 It strips away any trace of the natural oils (sebum) your scalp produces to keep your hair in “good order.”
-Ever try not conditioning post-shampoo hair?
+Ever tried not conditioning post-shampoo hair?
 It’s almost impossible to get a comb through.
-This is why.
-Without natural oils, your hair will dry out quicker – and the big names in shampoo will tell you to buy their “moisturizing shampoo.”
-If it contains SLS, it will still strip your hair.
+This is why without natural oils, your hair will dry out quicker – and the big names in shampoo will tell you to buy their “moisturising shampoo.”
+Thr fact remains that if it contains SLS, it will still strip your hair.
 It will dry it out so please don't let smart marketing convince you otherwise.
-As for the moisturizing element of these magical cure-all shampoos – including conditioners – they coat your hair with more chemicals to give the illusion of soft, lustrous hair.
+As for the moisturising element of these magical cure-all shampoos – including conditioners – they coat your hair with more chemicals to give the illusion of soft, lustrous hair.

 Here is another thing that SLS will do.
 Obviously when you shampoo, you are coming into contact with your scalp.
 The SLS assists in lifting all the oil off your head, drying out your scalp (wonder where dandruff comes from?).
 Because the oils in your scalp and hair have been completely removed your body knows it needs to compensate for what’s been lost and produces more sebum than it needs.
 This throws off any homeostasis you may have achieved after puberty.